JohnGrewe/PlusMinus/README.md

-The Solution.java file contains code that correctly and effciently completes the PlusMinus challenge on HackerRank
+The Solution.java file contains code that correctly and efficiently completes the PlusMinus challenge on HackerRank